-September 9 – In Conversation with Naomi Klein
+September 9 – In Conversation with Naomi Klein (SOLD OUT)

 On Saturday, September 9, we welcome one of Canada’s most influential thinkers and leading activists, Naomi Klein.
 Klein will discuss her latest book No Is Not Enough: Resisting the New Shock Politics and Winning the World We Need in conversation with award-winning Toronto Star journalist Tanya Talaga.
 An audience Q&A and book signing will follow.